LuckyMachines/game-core/games/hexploration/README.md

 All frontend interactions will potentially interact with three contracts:

-- [Game Summary](#game-summary-gamesummarysol): Various summaries of current game state.
-These are all view functions and can be called freely at no cost.
 - [Game Controller](#game-controller-hexplorationcontrollersol): Players submit game moves through this contract.
 - [Game Events](#game-events-gameeventssol): All game events are emitted here.
 Subscribe to any events from this contract.
+- [Game Summary](#game-summary-gamesummarysol): Various summaries of current game state.
+These are all view functions and can be called freely at no cost.
+- [Player Summary](#player-summary-playersummarysol): Various summaries of current player state.
+These are all view functions and can be called freely at no cost.

 ## Deployed Contracts: